one1lion/from_sql_to_nosql/README.md

 }
 ```

-### Instrument Item
+### Instrument Item type document
 ```
 {
-  "id": "2", // An auto-increment Id, to be partitioned on "guid": "{some-guid}",  // For using in a Url when displaying the Item directly without any other "related" data "type": "Instrument",
+  "id": "2", // An auto-increment Id
+  "guid": "{some-guid}",  // For using in a Url when displaying the Item directly "type": "Instrument",
   "trackingTicketId": 2 // From a partition? - to reference the Tracking Ticket from the Instrument Item document "name": "Coupled Argon Atomic Emission Spectrometer (ICP-AES)",